-Demographics and regional demand
+4.8.2 Demographics and regional demand

-In 2001 the Hawkesbury City LGA had a population of 63,548.
-A total of 94% of the population lives in the far south-eastern portion of the LGA.
-It is a culturally diverse community with more than 12% of the population born overseas (43% of this group were born to mainly non-English speaking countries).
-In 2001, the LGA's Indigenous population was 1,023 (1.7% of total population) with 45% being under 15 years of age.
-The ABS projections estimate a population of 83,920 by 2031 (ie. overall increase of 25.2% over this time frame).
+In 2011 the Hawkesbury City LGA had a population of 62,353, with most of the population living in the far southeastern portion of the LGA.
+It is a culturally diverse community with more than 17% of the population born overseas.
+In 2011, the LGA's Indigenous population was 1,607 (2.6% of total population).
 Although recent demographic trends show an ageing population shift across Australia and within the Hawkesbury LGA, the City also has substantial numbers of younger families with children.

-Recent research into regional demand and opportunities in the broader Western Sydney metropolitan area, prepared by the Department of Planning (formerly DIPNR), identified a number of key issues and needs which are relevant to the future management of Pughs Lagoon and Smith Park as follows:- the setting.
-This research is supported by the community consultation undertaken for this plan of management.
-Community responses highlighted the following recreational values associated with Pughs Lagoon and Smith Park (see 4.2 Community Values):-
+Recent research into regional demand and opportunities in the broader Western Sydney metropolitan area, prepared by the Department of Planning and Infrastructure (formerly DIPNR), identified a number of key issues and needs which are relevant to the future management of Pughs Lagoon and Smith Park as follows:-